momo-the-monster/neural-style-pt/README.md

 By default, `neural-style-pt` uses the `nn` backend for convolutions and L-BFGS for optimization.
 These give good results, but can both use a lot of memory.
 You can reduce memory usage with the following:

 * **Use cuDNN**: Add the flag `-backend cudnn` to use the cuDNN backend.
 This will only work in GPU mode.
-* **Use ADAM**: Add the flag `-optimizer adam` to use ADAM instead of L-BFGS.
+* **Use Adam**: Add the flag `-optimizer adam` to use Adam instead of L-BFGS.
 This should significantly reduce memory usage, but may require tuning of other parameters for good results; in particular you should play with the learning rate, content weight, and style weight.
   This should work in both CPU and GPU modes.
 * **Reduce image size**: If the above tricks are not enough, you can reduce the size of the generated image;
   pass the flag `-image_size 256` to generate an image at half the default size.

-With the default settings, neural-style-pt uses about 3.7 GB of GPU memory on my system; switching to ADAM and cuDNN reduces the GPU memory footprint to about 1GB.
+With the default settings, neural-style-pt uses about 3.7 GB of GPU memory on my system; switching to Adam and cuDNN reduces the GPU memory footprint to about 1GB.

 ## Speed
 Speed can vary a lot depending on the backend and the optimizer.